ironscar/Container-demo/README.md

 ---

 ### Target plan

+#### Completed

 - create a Spring boot service
-  - containerize it (done)
+	- containerize it
-  - write some actual test for project for next step (done)
+	- write some actual test for project for next step
-- create jenkins pipelines managed as code for it to run CI - https://technology.riotgames.com/news/thinking-inside-container (for productionizing jenkins)
+- create jenkins pipelines managed as code for it to run CI
-  - configure maven/docker (done)
+	- configure maven/docker
-  - build & test (done)
+	- build & test
-  - image build & push to registry (done)
+	- image build & push to registry
-  - update pom minor version on each build to main and push to git using jenkins user (done)
+	- update pom minor version on each build to main and push to git using jenkins user
-  - jenkins container volumes to save data and logging (done)
+	- jenkins container volumes, logging
 	- jenkins master slave scalable config as containers across different servers
-- check how to integrate config management tool like Ansible into job and deploy image as container to server
+- check how to integrate Ansible into job and deploy image as container to server
-  - install ansible on vagrant (done)
+	- install ansible on vagrant
-	- configure ansible to deploy docker images to VMs as containers (done)
+	- configure ansible to deploy docker images to VMs as containers
-	- add ansible to jenkins container image (done)
+	- add ansible to jenkins container image
-	- integrate ansible into jenkins build pipeline with ssh key automation (done)
+	- integrate ansible into jenkins build pipeline
-  - check how to externalize and change configurations on deployment (done)
+	- check how to externalize and change configurations on deployment
-  - check how to change passwords at deployment without checking directly into git (done)
+	- check how to change passwords at deployment without checking into git

+#### Todo

+- test end-to-end on all completed items first [NOW]
+- jenkins master slave scalable config as containers across different servers
-  - check how to auto-restart apps when config/passwords are updated on ansible repo
+- check how to setup DB for apps
-  - try out ansible roles
 - setup jmeter for them to see how load testing works
 - setup sonarqube to check code quality
 - check how to gather logs from it using Prometheus etc and graph it in Grafana etc